Sources: NCAA revealed Michigan findings to Big Ten; conference mulling Jim Harbaugh suspension

 The legal avenues available to the university and/or Harbaugh are clear, said Mit Winter, a sports attorney based in Kansas City who has handled NCAA-related cases in the past.
 They can seek a temporary restraining order to prevent any suspension from taking effect.

-“The school or Harbaugh would have to prevent a cause of action,” Winter said.
+“The school or Harbaugh would have to present a cause of action,” Winter said.
 “That could be a lack of due-process claim or a failure to follow procedural rules.”

 Temporary restraining orders, commonly referred to as TROs, are often filed for emergency purposes and are ruled upon quickly.
 In fact, TROs can be granted without the other party present or even making arguments, Winter said.